 Benefits and Perks

-Clark University grads report the most similar salaries to Baylor alums, earning around $58K on average.
+Duquesne University graduates, who earn about $61K on average, make a similar amount to Baylor grads.
 Wake Forest University, Nova Southeastern University, and the University of Dayton are also similar to Baylor.